 C. The board by rule shall prescribe the circumstances under which a licensed dental hygienist may:

-1. Apply preventive and therapeutic agents, used in relation to dental hygiene procedures, to the hard and soft tissues.
+1. Apply preventive and therapeutic agents to the hard and soft tissues.

 2. Use emerging scientific technology and prescribe the necessary training, experience and supervision to operate newly developed scientific technology.
-A dentist who supervises a dental hygienist whose duties include the use of emerging scientific technology must have training on the use of the emerging technology that is equal to or greater than the training the dental hygienist is required to obtain.
+A dentist who supervises a dental hygienist whose duties include the use of emerging scientific technology must have training on using the emerging technology that is equal to or greater than the training the dental hygienist is required to obtain.

 3. Perform other procedures not specifically authorized by this section.

-D. Except as provided in subsections E, F and I of this section, a dental hygienist shall practice under the general supervision of a dentist licensed pursuant to this chapter.
+D. Except as provided in subsections E, F and I of this section, a dental hygienist shall practice under the general supervision of a dentist who is licensed pursuant to this chapter.

 E. A dental hygienist may practice under the general supervision of a physician who is licensed pursuant to chapter 13 or 17 of this title in an inpatient hospital setting.